JayPeKs-P/ironbound-tactics/README.md

 - [ ] Refine enemy AI
 - [ ] Refine damage calculation
 ## Documentation
-An explanation on how to play `Ironbound Tactics` is found in the [docs](https://JayPeKs-P.github.io/ironbound-tactics/), as well as a step-by-step guide on how to use the engine codebase to create a new game.
+An explanation on how to play `Ironbound Tactics` is found in the [docs](https://JayPeKs-P.github.io/ironbound-tactics/),
+<del>as well as a step-by-step guide on how to use the engine codebase to create a new game</del>.